The Garden Versus the Wilderness

 In the wilderness, the default setting of that living software causes the organism that it controls to engage in behaviors that have the greatest chance of ensuring its survival and reproduction to transmit its genes to future generations.

 In the wilderness, where “there was no man to till the ground,” virtually all plants compete for light.
 (The only exceptions are some species that lack chlorophyll, such as Indian Pipe, Monotropa uniflora.)
 To survive in competition with other plants, wild plants devote the majority of their resources to growing taller to gain access to sunlight.
-The wild plant invests just enough sugar or carbohydrates into fruits and nuts to ensure that animals will eat and disperse their seeds.
-Thus, wild fruits tend to be small and bitter.
+That competition is so intense that the wild plant must direct the majority of its resources into vertical growth, lest it be shaded out and die.

 Due to the competition for sunlight, the primary product of the wilderness is woody stems and tree trunks.
 In the absence of mankind, this tends to accumulate into a large biomass of wood, locking up carbon and carbohydrates in a form that is inaccessible to most animals.
+Environmentalists glorify old-growth forests.
+And the sight of redwood trees or ancient oaks in an old-growth forest is indeed majestic and beautiful.
+However, anyone who has spent a lot of time in an old-growth forest can tell you that the animals in such a forest are few and far between.
+Not enough light reaches the understory to support forage for deer and other herbivores.

 When God surveyed the wild Earth on the sixth day of creation, He made the following observation: